Introduction |

 Reporting to Ottawa Public Health |

 - Suspected or confirmed cases of measles, whether clinically suspected or laboratory confirmed, must be reported to Ottawa Public Health immediately by calling: 613-580-2424 ext.
-24224 during normal business hours of Monday to Friday, 8:30 am to 4:30 pm.
+24224 during normal business hours of Monday to Friday, 8:30 am to 4:30 pm. .
+Leave a voicemail and a Public Health Nurse will call you back.
 After hours and holidays, please call 3-1-1 and ask for the Communicable Disease Manager on-call.
 Reporting a suspected measles case should not be delayed pending the return of confirmatory laboratory results.

 - Ottawa Public Health will explain testing requirements and requirements for isolation of the patient.
-We will need the patient’s immunization history, symptoms and date of onset of, exposure history, and travel history outside Ottawa (if any in previous 21 days).
+We will need the patient’s immunization history, symptoms and date of onset, exposure history, and travel history outside Ottawa (if any in 21 days prior to symptom onset).

 - Because measles is very contagious, the sooner local public health can be involved in a suspected measles case, the sooner control measures and contact tracing can begin to reduce the spread to the public, particularly the most vulnerable.